ghall15/fiscalhistory/webpage/_build/html/_sources/american_revolution.txt

 * bonds pay interest, money does not

-* Loan Office Certificates vs. Bills of Credit
+[Anderson1983]_ , page 68, lists the first six distinguishing features betweem Loan Office Certificates and Bills of Credit.
+We added the seventh.

      +------------------------------------+-----------------------------------------------------------+
      |  loan office certificates          |   bills of credit                                         |